shrysjain/IndoAir-QM/README.md

 ## Conclusion
 Overall, this project was very fun and I learnt a lot.
 The final device worked well and even helped me adjust the environment in my very own rooms, and everything turned out to be very accurate and helpful.
 I hope to continue working on this project and add new features such as a gas trend detecting system and a 3D-printable casing for the device in the future.
 Along with working on my project, I had a lot of fun helping many others with their projects and the issues they faced.

+## Feedback
+If you would like to give me feedback for this project, you can do one of the following options:
+- Message me on Discord at `LilJuiceBox491#3256`
+- Find me on YouTube at `LilJuiceBox491`

+Or, if you want to try something fun, I created a Discord webhook that anyone can use to experiment a feedback system.
+Here are the steps on using the webhook to send me feedback:
+1. Open a Discord webhook tester such as this one: https://lew.la/webhook
+2. For the webhook URL, paste in: `https://discord.com/api/webhooks/1004816241401266216/l96fy7yVPDDqkU5a6au5y8fl6-ShkId2EyIxUHRlbg6VwW1ZHZL240lbFr0YJ3-FvHAI`
+3. For the message, you can type out your feedback!
+Please give me honest feedback.
+If you want, you can include a name, but otherwise it will be completely anonymous, and I will just randomly have the message pop up instantly in my Discord server.
+If you want me to see it quicker, add this somewhere in your message and it will ping me: `<@742767675146633237>`

+Please do **not** use this to spam or troll, as I only want genuine feedback and to try out an experiment.

+With that, that is the end of the report.
+Thank you for reading, and I hope you enjoyed it!